Crack Spread: A “Quick-and-Dirty” Indicator of Refining Profitability

 by Dave Hirshfeld, MathPro, Inc.

-Refining is the key link in the global supply chain extending from production of crude oil to end-use consumption of refined products.
+Refining is the key link in the global supply chain extending from the production of crude oil to end-use consumption of refined products.
 Crude oil as it exists at the wellhead is essentially worthless; a crude oil’s value is in the value of the products made from it.

 Petroleum products produced from crude oil by refineries, meet more than one third of global energy demand and more than 95% of energy demand in the transportation sector.
 Refined products range from LPG (propane) – the lightest – through gasoline, jet fuel, and diesel down to asphalt and fuel oil – the heaviest.
 Light products – primarily the transportation fuels and petrochemical feedstocks – are more valuable than heavy products, such as fuel oil and asphalt.
 In the U.S., light products (mainly gasoline and diesel fuel) make up more than 75% of the product barrel.